jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 The Vagrant 1.2 documentation can be found at http://docs.vagrantup.com/v2/.
 ===============================================================================

-Appendix C. Re-Provisioning Vagrant
+Appendix B. Re-Provisioning Vagrant
 ===============================================================================
 If you are developing for Makahiki using a Vagrant virtual machine and change the provisioning scripts (bootstrap.sh or run_bootstrap.sh), you will need to provision the virtual machine again.
 You can do this in one of two ways.

 A. Re-provision the virtual machine on startup with "vagrant up":
-In the ubuntu_x86_makahiki folder, start the virtual machine with "vagrant up."
+In the makahiki/vagrant directory, start the virtual machine with "vagrant up."
 This will run the provisioning script designated in the Vagrantfile.
 > vagrant up